monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### intervalAtFixedRate

-`Observable.intervalAtFixedRate` is similar to `Observable.intervalWithFixedDelay` but the time it takes to process an `onNext` event gets substracted from the specified `period` time.
+`Observable.intervalAtFixedRate` is similar to `Observable.intervalWithFixedDelay`, but the time it takes to process an `onNext` event gets deducted from the specified `period`.
 In other words, the created `Observable` tries to emit events spaced by the given time interval, regardless of how long the processing of `onNext` takes.

 The difference should be clearer after looking at the example below.